ericholscher/django-testing-docs/basic_unittests.rst

 Writing your first unit test
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Making a unit test is a lot like making a python class.
+Making a unit test is a lot like making a Python class.
 As per usual, the
 `Django docs`_ have lots of great information and examples.
 They will show
 you how to do some easy stuff with your Django models.
 This tutorial will
 mostly be about how to use unit tests inside Django, regardless of the data